From diesel express trains to Shinkansen bullet trains... The history of the "Tsubasa" [Akita and Yamagata Prefectures]

 The trains used vary in a complex way, with some trains being 9 cars, others being 6 cars without a green car, and some trains being 9 cars with a green car depending on the season

-In the November 1986 timetable revision, service to Aomori Station was discontinued after just over a year and a half, and service was reduced to just Yamagata Station and Akita Station.
+In the November 1986 timetable revision, the service to Aomori Station was discontinued after only a little over a year and a half, and the service was shortened to run between Yamagata Station and Akita Station.

-The number of cars on this train was also reduced to three (five depending on the season).
+The number of cars on this train was also reduced to three (or five depending on the season).

-Since then, the service area has been extended and the frequency of the service has been increased several times.
+Since then, the service has been extended and the number of trains increased several times.

-During this process, Omagari Station in Akita Prefecture was added to the lineup of starting and ending stations.
+In the process, Omagari Station in Akita Prefecture was added to the list of starting and ending stations.

 Service ended with the opening of the Yamagata Shinkansen